 The occupational therapy assistant (OTA) program is a cooperative program between Connors State College (CSC) and Indian Capital Technology Center (ICTC).
 The faculty and staff are glad you have chosen CSC/ICTC for your journey in the exploration of occupational therapy as your chosen career.
-CSC/ICTC offers an OTA curriculum based on an adult learning model with a focus outcome for our OTA students to emerge from the program with an understanding of entry-level evidence-based practice and its application within the community in traditional and non- traditional settings.
-The ultimate goal of this cooperative program is to develop professional skills, knowledge, attitude and behavior consistent with the occupational therapy Education (ACOTE).
+CSC/ICTC offers an OTA curriculum based on an adult learning model with a focus outcome for our OTA students to emerge from the program with an understanding of entry-level evidence-based practice and its application within the community in traditional and non-traditional settings.
+The ultimate goal of this cooperative program is to develop professional skills, knowledge, attitude and behavior consistent with the occupational therapy assistant educational standards set forth by the Accreditation Council for Occupational Therapy Education (ACOTE).